ThijsFeryn/cacheable-site-silex/README.md

 The fact that we used client-side session storage allows for reverse caching proxies, such as Varnish, to do the validation without having to connect with the backend.

+To login, please use the *admin* username and change the password hash [on line 58 of the index.php file](/public/index.php#L58).
+The hash is created via the PHP [password_hash](https://php.net/password_hash) function using the default Bcrypt algorithm.

 ## How to install

 The minimum PHP version requirement is `PHP 5.5.9`.
 All dependencies are loaded via [Composer](https://getcomposer.org), the PHP package manager.
 Dependency definition happens in the [composer.json](/composer.json) file: